YosysHQ/picorv32/README.md

 connected via PCPI.

 The core has 4 additional 32-bit registers `q0 .. q3` that are used for IRQ
 handling.
 When the IRQ handler is called, the register `q0` contains the return address and `q1` contains a bitmask of all IRQs to be handled.
-This means one call to the interrupt handler might need to service more than one IRQ when more than one bit is set in `q1`.
+This means one call to the interrupt handler needs to service more than one IRQ when more than one bit is set in `q1`.

 Registers `q2` and `q3` are uninitialized and can be used as temporary storage when saving/restoring register values in the IRQ handler.

+All of the following instructions are encoded under the `custom0` opcode.

 #### getq rd, qs

 This instruction copies the value from a q-register to a general-purpose register.
-This instruction is encoded under the `custom0` opcode:

     0000000 00000 000XX 000 XXXXX 0001011
     f7      rs2   qs    f3  rd    opcode